Marcabru

 A miniature portrait of Marcabru beside his vida in a 13th-century chansonnier.

 Marcabru (/oc/; fl.
 1130–1150) is one of the earliest troubadours whose poems are known.
 There is no certain information about him; the two vidas attached to his poems tell different stories, and both are evidently built on hints in the poems; not on independent information.

 According to the brief life in the BnF ms. 12473, Marcabrun was from Gascony (details of the dialect of his poems support this) and was the son of a poor woman named Marcabrunela.
 This evidently comes from a reading of poem 293,18.

 According to the longer biography in MS. Vat.
 Lat.
 5232 Marcabru was abandoned at a rich man's door, and no one knew his origin.
-He was brought up by Aldric del Vilar, learned to make poetry from Cercamon, was at first nicknamed Pan-perdut (Note: This nickname may come from pannem perditum (vagabond) or panem perditum (breadless).
-"Bread" is probably sexual innuendo.
+He was brought up by Aldric del Vilar, learned to make poetry from Cercamon, and was at first nicknamed Pan-perdut (Note: This nickname may come from pannem perditum (vagabond) or panem perditum (breadless).
+"Bread" is probably a sexual innuendo.
 In Middle French, pain perdu is fried bread, while in Catalan panperdut means simpleton.
 Many town quarters are recorded with the name Panperdut.
 Marcabru himself refers to guasta-pa (bread spoilers) and to pa del fol (fool's bread, probably an allusion to Psalm 52) in two poems.) and later Marcabru.
 He became famous, and the lords of Gascony, about whom he had said many bad things, eventually put him to death.
 This appears to be based on poems 16b,1 and 293,43 (an exchange between Aldric del Vilar and Marcabru) and guesswork; the link with Cercamon is doubted by modern scholars.